 Shortly after the birth of the Cyclopes and the Hecatonchires, Uranus is believed to have hidden those children in a place where Gaia could not see them.
 According to Hesiod, this act of Uranus caused immense pain to the Mother Goddess.

 With Uranus overthrown, Cronus became the ruler of the universe.
-However, his reign on the throne would not last that long, as his own children later usurped him from the throne.
+However, his reign on the throne would not last that long as his own children later overthrew him.

 How Gaia helped Rhea save the life of Zeus

 Similar to his father Uranus, Cronus ended up growing very paranoid of his children.
 Cronus had learnt from his parents – Gaia and Uranus – that one of his children will usurp him.
-Hell bent on avoiding such a miserable fate, Cronus swallowed the children he had with sister and wife the Titaness Rhea.
+Determined to avoid such a miserable fate, Cronus swallowed the children he had with sister and wife the Titaness Rhea.

 Gaia and Zeus

 Zeus grew up to be a strong and powerful god, and thereafter he proceeded to free his siblings – Hades, Demeter, Hera, Poseidon and Hestia – from the belly of Cronus.
 Zeus and his siblings (the Olympians) defeated Cronus and the Titans during the Titanomachy.

-Afraid of the prophecy, Zeus is believed to have swallowed his son Metis.
-Metis got lodged in the forehead of Zeus; and shortly after, the goddess Athena popped out of the forehead as all full-grown and wearing battle gear.
+Afraid of the prophecy, Zeus, just like his father before him, swallowed his son Metis, who got lodged in the forehead of Zeus; and shortly after, the goddess Athena popped out from Zeus’ forehead as all full-grown and wearing battle gear.